India's Modi calls meeting of state chiefs on fighting Omicron variant | Health

 India's Modi calls meeting of state chiefs on fighting Omicron variant

-Indian Prime Minister Narendra Modi is scheduled to hold discussions with state chiefs on Thursday on containing the possible surge of Omicron cases ahead of the festive season, as gatherings in public spaces and markets gain momentum.
 India has recorded 236 Omicron coronavirus cases across 16 states over the last 24 hours, the federal health ministry said, more than double from last week.
+Ahead of Modi's meeting, in a second advisory issued this week, the federal government urged states to impose curbs lasting for almost a fortnight should there be a risk of an outbreak.

 - Country: